eeyone/PicoClockGreenEasy/README.md

 ## Clock synchronization
 At start-up, the clock synchronizes itself with the source selected in the "clock sync" submenu.
+It then synchronizes itself again every day at a random time generated at start-up.
 A synchronization can also be triggered manually using the "sync now" function.
 Whenever a synchronization is in progress, the °F and °C indicators blink slowly.

 NTP and GPS requires some configuration: